1. Statement Summary

 Usage in Ccf: The amount of gas (in Ccf, meaning 100 cubic feet) you used during the billing cycle.
 We calculate this by subtracting the prior month’s meter reading from the current month’s meter reading.

 PGF: The purchased gas factor is multiplied by your usage to calculate your wholesale gas costs.
 The amount does not include markup or profit.

-Customer Charge: This item is included in your Electric Energy Charge and covers utility expenses not directly related to the generation or delivery of electricity or gas, such as billing, meter reading, equipment, administration and customer service.
+Customer Charge: This item includes utility expenses not directly related to the generation or delivery of electricity or gas, such as billing, meter reading, equipment, administration and customer service.
 If you receive both electric and gas service from CoServ, you pay two Customer Charges because you have two meters supported by two different types of equipment.

 Gross Receipts Tax: A tax charged by the state of Texas on the gross revenues of a utility doing business in a city with a population greater than 1,000.
 This is a pass-through charge based on your gas usage.